KiberJi/KiberJi.github.io/_pages/about.md

 Currently I am doing research on the Intergrated Assessment Models.
 Those who are interested in research in this area can communicate and cooperate with me.

-Welcome to join [廖华团队](https://ceep.bit.edu.cn/yjtd/qzxz/b34300.htm) at CCEP, BIT.
+Welcome to join [Liao's team](https://ceep.bit.edu.cn/yjtd/qzxz/b34300.htm) at CCEP, BIT.

 You can find my CV here: [Kiber's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).